jhonas-palad/Chatbot-API/README.md

-## Chatbot API impelmented using Python FastAPI framework and PyTorch
+## Chatbot API implemented using Python FastAPI framework and PyTorch

 All intents and model state are stored in MongoDB.